adaltas/node-nikita/docs/content/about/tutorial.md

 cat > README.md <<MD
 # Nikita tutorial

 You will learn how to create a new project as well as the fundamentals of using Nikita to automate the deployment of systems.

 Please refer to the [official project documentation](http://nikita.adaltas.com/about/tutorial/) for additional information.
 MD
 # Commit to git the project description
-git add .gitignore
-git add README.md
+git add .gitignore README.md
 git commit -m "Project description"
 ```